-(1) Commercial paper is used to pay construction costs in notes payable on the System's balance sheets.
+(I) Commercial paper is used to pay construction costs in advance of long-term bond financing.
+It is reported as part of the current portion of bonds and notes payable on the System's balance sheets.

 Commercial paper activity is comprised of the following for the year ended June 30, 2011 (in thousands):